Skip to content

 Entry Adult: 200, Child: 100

 Water buffalo have worked alongside Thai farmers for centuries, and Ban Khwai (Buffalo House) in Mae Rim offers a hands-on look at that relationship.
-Opened in 1999, the farm welcomes both tourists and school groups, making it one of the few attractions in the Chiang Mai area dedicated specifically to Thai agricultural heritage.
+The farm welcomes both tourists and school groups, making it one of the few attractions in the Chiang Mai area dedicated specifically to Thai agricultural heritage rather than jungle scenery or hill-tribe culture.

 The centrepiece activity is direct contact with the farm’s working buffalo: visitors can feed them, help wash them down, and watch — or join in — traditional tasks such as ploughing and rice threshing.
-A separate Farmer’s Museum on site displays the tools and everyday objects that shaped generations of rural Thai life, giving context to what you see out in the fields.
+Staff demonstrate two named methods of working the animals, thai da and thai phruan, terms tied to specific ploughing and threshing techniques passed down through generations of Thai rice farmers.
+A separate Farmer’s Museum on site displays the tools and everyday objects that shaped rural Thai life before mechanised farming took over — hand ploughs, threshing baskets, and the kind of household items you’d have found in a working farmhouse decades ago.

 Location & Directions